-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Advanced Training in Clinical Pharmacology Program is evaluated biennially by the Advanced Training Committee (ATC) in Clinical Pharmacology to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct requirements during your training.
-You can find the latest changes in the 2017-18 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

 Prospective trainees must have:

-- have current medical registration
+- a current medical registration

-- been appointed to an appropriate Advanced training position.
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-New Fellows will receive formal notification from the College that they have been admitted to Fellowship and receive a letter confirming the completion of their training.
-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program
+New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.